BassT23/Proxmox/README.md

 No SSH, WinRM, additional agent, or PowerShell module is required.
 Updates are started through the node-local session-independent job runner, so the client connection may be closed after the job has started.

+Windows is currently deferred from the supported Beta baseline pending a dedicated live validation.
+Do not include Windows in automatic Beta test runs.

 The updater reports whether Windows requires a reboot, but never reboots the VM automatically.
 This first Windows path does not use `winget` and does not